sindresorhus/grunt-sass/readme.md

 Type: `String`
 Default: `'none'`
-Values: `'none'`, `'normal'`
+Values: `'none'`, `'normal'`, `'map'`

 Set what debug information is included in the output file.

-**Note that this is the Sass debugInfo and not Source Maps.
-You can track Source Maps progress [here](https://github.com/hcatlin/libsass/issues/122).**
+The `map` option will create the source map file in your CSS destination.

+#### sourceMap

+Type: `String`

+If your `sourceComments` option is set to `map`, `sourceMap` allows setting a new path context for the referenced Sass files.
+The source map describes a path from your CSS file location, into the the folder where the Sass files are located.
+In most occasions this will work out-of-the-box but, in some cases, you may need to set a different output.

 ### Example config